FMMT666/433M83Octave/doc/usage.md

     size( signal ) = ( 2, n )

-  where 'n' is the number of samples the loaded signal.
+  where 'n' is the number of samples of the loaded signal.

     signal( 1, : ) contains the time in seconds
     signal( 2, : ) contains the real value of the sample